rpe/rpe.github.io/_posts/2014-04-14-right-in-the-go-bag.markdown

 the alien zombie invasion or the supernatural.
 No matter what the cause, if zombies roam the earth, you're going to need a go bag.

 4. GAS (Gear Acquisition Syndrome).
-You're an OCD gear nerd and you need a reason to buy some cool stuff.
+You need a reason to buy some cool stuff.

 I put a go bag together earlier this year.